 For ultimate success, the functions of leadership and management are dependent.
 Businesses should organize and staff understanding this dependency.

 Now you have a summary of everything I wish I would have known when I started my first leadership position.
 I failed because I didn’t understand the difference between leadership and management much less know when to lead vs manage.

-The next time you are organizing a major change management or business transformation initiative, keep these points in mind when you are planning budgets and staffing.
+The next time you are organizing a major business transformation and change initiative, keep these points in mind when you are planning budgets and staffing.
 Management and leadership are both critical for an organization’s and project’s success.
 Knowing the functional differences gives you a competitive edge.

 Don’t forget to subscribe for all of our best business and career tips and advice!